What Does Non-Ionizing Mean in Terahertz Devices?

 Non-Ionizing Terahertz Chart

-Term Plain-English Meaning Safety Boundary
+Term Plain-English Meaning Safety or Interpretation Boundary

 What Does Ionizing Mean?